redwoodjs/redwoodjs-com-archive/docs/cells.md

 ### Loading

-If the request is in flight, a Cell renders `Loading`.
+If there's no cached data and the request is in flight, a Cell renders `Loading`.

 For a production example, navigate to [predictcovid.com](https://predictcovid.com), the first site made with Redwood.
 Usually, when you first navigate there, you'll see most of the dashboard spinning.
 Those are `Loading` components in action!